xiaoperfect/MPM2Myoepithelial-Immunostaining/readme.md

 ## Combine aligned image pairs

-This repository follows the Pix2Pix paired-data format, where the input image and the target image are concatenated into a single image.
+This repository uses the aligned paired-data format, where the input image and the target image are concatenated into a single image before training.

 To generate the training set: